Master of Business Administration (MBA)

 The online MBA degree program is accredited by the International Assembly for Collegiate Business Education (IACBE).
 The online MBA Program incorporates a diversity of course offerings and experiences to integrate better content and process of management.
 Admission to the online MBA Program is competitive with enrollment limited to 15 students per cohort.
 The academic calendar will be a twelve-month format, and two one-week breaks in the program.

-The Master of Business Administration (MBA) Program is a 24-month graduate degree program for those who posses undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
+The Master of Business Administration (MBA) Program is a 18-month graduate degree program for those who possess undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
 It is designed for students who are continuing to advance their foundational level understanding and competencies in business and management to become more competent in the professional setting.

 Recognize problems.